LaunchCode-Education-Archived/lc101-unit4-portland/objectives/README.md

 Group Project

-* Apply agile project management to trim backlog and finish on schedule
+* Apply agile project management to trim backlog and finish on schedule - what's important to the customer?
+What's a minimum viable product?
-* Plan third and final iteration
+* Plan third and final iteration (prototype refinement and first customer ship)

 Technical